 6 semester credit hours from the following "Contexts" course:

 3 semester credit hours from the following "Comparisons" courses:

 Both upper-division and lower-division courses may be used as electives.

 The plan must include sufficient upper-division courses to total 45 upper-division semester credit hours.

 1. Incoming freshmen must enroll and complete requirements of UNIV 1010 and the corresponding school-related freshman seminar course.
 Students, including transfer students, who complete their core curriculum at UT Dallas must take UNIV 2020.

 2. Curriculum Requirements can be fulfilled by other approved courses from institutions of higher education.
 The courses listed are recommended as the most efficient way to satisfy both Core Curriculum and Major Requirements at UT Dallas.

 3. A required Preparatory course that also fulfills a Core Curriculum requirement.
 Semester credit hours may be counted in Core Curriculum.

-4. LIT 3319 may be repeat for credit as topics vary
+4. LIT 3319 may be repeated for credit as topics vary.